Shortcut Decoupage DIY Pumpkins with Napkins and Mod Podge

 - Scissors

-Step One: Paint the pumpkins.
+Step One: Paint the Pumpkins.

-The shortcut secret to these decoupage pumpkins is to glue patterns from paper napkins with a white background onto white pumpkins, and letting lots of the pumpkin still show.
+The shortcut secret to these napkin decoupage pumpkins is to glue patterns from paper napkins with a white background onto white pumpkins, and letting lots of the pumpkin still show.

 So you’ll need to start off by painting the pumpkin white to blend with the background of the napkins.